 In today’s competitive world, the role of a business analyst has become one of the key elements for any business entity.
-In order to understand the role of a business analyst it is imperative to, first of all, understand what a business is and about the complexities involved in operating a business entity.
+In order to understand the role of a business analyst it is imperative to, first of all, understand what a business is and the complexities involved in operating a business entity.
 The definition of a business analyst as described in the BABOK® can be decoded as follows.

 Let’s start with the fundamentals.
 What exactly is a business and why do business entities exist?

 A business organization is any entity that takes in inputs (financial or non-financial resources) and converts them into outputs through various business processes.
-Inputs can be human resources, capital, raw materials, WIP products, knowledge and any other form of resources.
+Inputs can be human resources, capital, raw materials, WIP products, knowledge, and any other form of resources.

 A process is a set of interrelated activities that are carried out by a business in an organized manner in order to convert the inputs to outputs.
-Processes within an organization may include functions such as HR, Finance, marketing, sales, operations, IT etc. where each function will have their own set of processes.
+Processes within an organization may include functions such as HR, Finance, marketing, sales, operations, IT, etc. where each function will have its own set of processes.
 Outputs can be products, services, or results.
 Products are intangible and have a set of characteristics, features, and behaviors that satisfy certain needs of stakeholders.
 Services are intangible but they too have features or characteristics that add value to customer expectations.
 A result may be a change in a condition or a capability.

 The expected outcomes are more strategic and long-term.
 These are defined as goals and objectives, which the functional units of organizations work towards.
-A goal is long-term and is defined for one year or more.
+A goal is long-term and is defined as one year or more.
 Several objectives may make up one goal and are more short-term in nature and can be assigned as responsibilities of different business units.
 For example, the organization can have a goal of increasing market share by 20% within a 1 year time period.
-In order to do that, the HR department can have an objective of increasing sales headcount by 10 and ensuring everyone has undergone proper sales training within a 6 month time period.
+In order to do that, the HR department can have an objective of increasing the sales headcount by 10 and ensuring everyone has undergone proper sales training within a 6-month time period.

 It is important to analyze these environments to understand how they influence a business.
-These entities in the business context (business environment) are all known as stakeholders (individuals or groups that influence (impacts) or have an interest in the organization.
+These entities in the business context (business environment) are all known as stakeholders (individuals or groups that influence (impact) or have an interest in the organization.
 The influences they make are known as constraints or limitations posed by the organization.